 A function with signature (arr\1d, i\point, bc\idx), where $arr_1d$ is the one-dimensional data array (the data points along the axis perpendicular to the boundary), $i_point$ is the index into this array for the current point and bc\idx are the remaining indices of the current point, which indicate the location on the boundary plane.
-The result of the function is the data value at make\virtual\point\evaluator()
+The result of the function is the data value at the adjacent point along the axis associated with this boundary condition in the upper (lower) direction when upper is True (False).

+make\virtual\point\evaluator()

-returns a function evaluating the value at the virtual support point set the ghost cell values for this boundary
+returns a function evaluating the value at the virtual support point set\ghost\cells (data\full, \, args=None)